Bellman filtering and smoothing for state-space models: Bellman filter for general state-space models

 \subsection{Non-degenerate case}

-This section develops the Bellman filter for the general state-space model~\eqref{DGP0}.
-We assume here that the observation and state-transition densities are non-degenerate; an extension to the degenerate case is set out below.
-The Bellman-filtered state~\eqref{filtered estimate} requires a maximisation with respect to the current state, $\bm{a}_t$, while Bellman's equation~\eqref{Bellman} additionally contains a maximisation with respect to the previous state, $\bm{a}_{t-1}$.
-Merging both steps, we consider a joint optimisation problem in both state variables:
+This section develops the Bellman filter for the general state-space model~\eqref{DGP0} by approximating the value function, at every time step, by a multivariate quadratic function.
+I assume here that the observation and state-transition densities are non-degenerate; an extension to the degenerate case is set out below.

+The Bellman-filtered state~\eqref{filtered estimate} requires a maximisation with respect to the current state, $\bm{a}_t$, while Bellman's equation~\eqref{Bellman} additionally contains a maximisation with respect to the lagged state, $\bm{a}_{t-1}$.
+Merging both steps generates a joint optimisation problem in both state variables:

 The left-hand side features the filtered state, $\bm{a}_{t|t}$, as well as the revised estimate of the previous state, denoted $\bm{a}_{t-1|t}$.
 The computation of the latter, while not our main focus, is inherent to Bellman's equation and cannot be avoided.
-The right-hand side features two log densities denoted $\ell(\cdot|\cdot):=\log p(\cdot|\cdot)$, which are given in closed form by the state-space model~\eqref{DGP0}, as well as the value function $V_{t-1}(\cdot)$, which is typically unavailable in closed form.
+The right-hand side features two log densities denoted $\ell(\cdot|\cdot):=\log p(\cdot|\cdot)$, which are given in closed form by the state-space model~\eqref{DGP0}.